JetBrains/guide/site/java/tutorials/working-with-maven/importing-a-project/index.md

   - maven
 author: tg
 subtitle: >-
-  IntelliJ IDEA understands projects that use Maven and can import them with minimal configuration
+  IntelliJ IDEA understands projects that use Maven and can import them with minimal configuration.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/pt3uB0sd5kY?start=3"
 ---